Victordmz/agentic-framework-gp-skills/README.md

 # An Agentic AI Framework for Training General Practitioner Student Skills

-This repository contains the prototype source code for the paper: **"An Agentic AI Framework for Training General Practitioner Student Skills"**.
+This repository contains the source code, installation guidelines and documentation for the paper: **"An Agentic AI Framework for Training General Practitioner Student Skills"**.

 <p align="center">
   <a href="#system-architecture">System Architecture</a> •